Dignity-Dev/Simple-Paystack-Wallet-PHP/readme.md

 ## Author
 I'm Basheer Haadi, a software developer in Nigeria.

+Thanks, you can follow me on Twitter <https://twitter.com/BasheerHaadi>
-Thanks, you can follow me on Twitter <https://linkedin.com/in/basheer-haadi-ajala>
+Thanks, you can follow me on Linkedin <https://linkedin.com/in/basheer-haadi-ajala>